nixworks/public/news/2009/11/13/README.md

 ##### Gareth Jones
 ### [ The diaries of Gareth Jones, a British reporter who exposed the 1933 famine in Ukraine, are put on public display for the first time. ](/news/2009/11/13/the-diaries-of-gareth-jones-a-british-reporter-who-exposed-the-1933-famine-in-ukraine-are-put-on-public-display-for-the-first-time.md)
-_Context: famine in Ukraine in 1932-1933, Gareth Jones_
+_Context: Gareth Jones, famine in Ukraine in 1932-1933_

 ##### Peshawar
 ### [ A bomb hits the Peshawar office of Pakistan's Inter-Services Intelligence agency with at least seven people dead and 35 injured. ](/news/2009/11/13/a-bomb-hits-the-peshawar-office-of-pakistan-s-inter-services-intelligence-agency-with-at-least-seven-people-dead-and-35-injured.md)
-_Context: Peshawar, Inter-Services Intelligence, Pakistan_
+_Context: Inter-Services Intelligence, Pakistan, Peshawar_

 ##### Jersey
 ### [ Jersey's Chief Minister Terry Le Sueur hosts the 13th summit of the British-Irish Council. ](/news/2009/11/13/jersey-s-chief-minister-terry-le-sueur-hosts-the-13th-summit-of-the-britishairish-council.md)